PatilShreyas/Flutter2GoogleSheets-Demo/README.md

 - It provides us interface using [***Google AppScript***](https://script.google.com/) so that we can do various types of operations on Google Spreadsheet.
 - We can perform all types of operations like Reading/Inserting/Updating/Deleting using AppScript on Google Sheets.
 It's so much powerful and capable that we can even use Google Sheets as a backend of our application 📲.
 - Here we'll develop a sample flutter application, which simply takes user User Feedback, makes HTTP request to Google AppScript and AppScript then stores that feedback in Google Sheets.
+- In other screen, we'll show feedback responses fetched from Google sheets into the List.

+---

 This project is a starting point for a Flutter application.